Digital Art and Design in the Gaming Industry

 by | May 3, 2023 | Design Sectors

 Gaming design encompasses a wide spectrum of elements and opportunities.
 From gaming design templates that facilitate the creation of game assets to specialised gaming design software that empowers designers to bring their ideas to life, the field offers a wealth of tools and resources.
 Aspiring designers often seek out gaming design courses to hone their skills and gain industry knowledge.
-The gaming design salary can vary widely based on experience and the specific role in the video game industry.
+The gaming design salary can vary widely based on experience and a specific role in the video game industry.
 For those eager to learn game design, numerous online courses and resources provide valuable insights and practical knowledge, making game design more accessible than ever before.

 Landscape Art

 Improving your skills in digital landscape art is essential in game design.
-If you are a beginner, practicing simple landscapes like forests or meadows is a good way to start.
+If you are a beginner, practising simple landscapes like forests or meadows is a good way to start.
 As you get better with the details and composition, adding background elements like houses is a great step up.
 Eventually, the goal is to get better at VR design.
 Animating your landscape with moving birds, and falling leaves would mean that you are a step closer to making better Virtual Reality designs.

 Character Design

 Generally, the VR designer, landscape artist and character designer are three separate yet, equally important positions in a gaming creative department.
-You will have to start practicing by writing a few lines about your OC (original character).
+You will have to start practising by writing a few lines about your OC (original character).
 Writing at least a few lines on character traits will help you select their clothes, features and other important details.

 You may not always be able to use a live muse to design your character and the physical variations.
 A website like Sketchfab can help you design with a virtual model that can be easily tweaked for your drawing requirements.
 A good character design will go a long way in making your game engaging.